ABCNews.com—March 24, 2009

 Armstrong fell off his bike in a pile-up in the final 12 miles of the 109-mile first stage in the Vuelta a Castilla y Leon race in Spain.
 The injury took the seven-time Tour de France champion out of the Spanish race and landed him back home in the United States to await treatment, according to Phillippe Maertens, a spokesman for Armstrong's Team Astana.

 "I'm alive!
 Broken clavicle (right).
 Hurts like hell for now," Armstrong, who was competing in just his third stage race and fourth competition overall since coming out of retirement this year, tweeted on the social networking site, Twitter.
 "Surgery in a couple of days.
 Thanks for all the well wishes."

 Sports medicine experts say that although collarbone fractures are extremely painful, they often heal on their own.
 In fact, it's sometimes possible for cyclists to train indoors during healing and in some cases undergo surgery to speed up their recovery.

-"Sometimes athletes - and this happens in Europe among soccer players - they're actually treated surgically to get them back on the field more quickly," said Dr. Frank A. Cordasco, an orthopedic surgeon on the Sports Medicine and Shoulder Service at Hospital for Special Surgery in New York City.
+"Sometimes athletes - and this happens in Europe among soccer players - they're actually treated surgically to get them back on the field more quickly," said Dr. Frank A. Cordasco, an orthopedic surgeon on the Sports Medicine Service at Hospital for Special Surgery in New York City.